ivarsaris/PoolDrillz-MS2/README.md

 **Third milestone project; Data Centric Development - Full Stack Software Developer course - Code Institute**

 PoolDrillz is a C.R.U.D.(create, read, update & delete) application.
-Users can find exercises and make changes to them.
+Users can find pool billiard exercises and make changes to them.
 The user can:
 - See an overview of all exercises
 - Filter this overview on type of exercises